lambdaclass/stark_compass_explorer/README.md

 The db file will be stored under `/priv/repo`.
 There are 2 things to keep in mind here:
-1. Amount of requests: If you have any constraint on how many requests you can make, like a limit on daily requests like infura has, keep an eye on that because the fetcher can do a lot of requests per second.
+1. Amount of requests: If you have any constraint on how many requests you can make keep an eye on that, because the fetcher can do a lot of requests per second.
 2. Disk Usage: We're still measuring it, but we expect it to be considerable after running it for a couple of days.
 ### Up and running